Nov 5, 2019

 Last updated: see Projects released in 2024

-Over the past couple of years, I developed an array of projects to better understand Captivates features, so I have decided to release my projects for free to the public with the hope that it may just help just one person new to learning the essentials of Adobe Captivate, because when I taught myself, I found it challenging with the lack of examples to help me better understand the product.
+Over the past couple of years, I developed an array of projects to better understand Adobe Captivates features, so I have decided to release my projects for free to the public with the hope that it may just help just one person new to learning the essentials of Adobe Captivate, because when I taught myself, I found it challenging with the lack of examples to help me better understand the product, probably because of copyright.
 So this is my gift to any of you just starting out for the first time.
 Please read the disclaimer at the bottom of the blog regarding terms of use.

 When you click on the links below, you will be redirected to OneDrive where you can freely download the files using a modern browser.